Container shipping and containers in a port

 • Global disruption and economic damage to international supply chains.

-Strike action will effectively bring more than half of the United States’ container operations to a complete halt, leaving goods stuck on ships and in ports.
-Importers, exporters, shippers, carriers, and others need to act now.
+The strike action brought more than half of the United States’ container operations to a complete halt, leaving goods stuck on ships and at ports.
+Importers, exporters, shippers, carriers, and others did act quickly.

 GEODIS is ready to help you deal with supply chain disruptions.
 Discover how we build risk management and resilience into your supply chain.

-We’ve identified ten main ways that you can minimize the impact of the strike on your operations:
+We’ve identified ten main ways that you can minimize the impact of future East Coast and Gulf Coast port shutdowns on your operations:

 2. Prepare for significant congestion at U.S. West Coast ports.

-3. Realize that freight in transit to East and Gulf Coast ports will be drastically delayed.
+3. Realize that freight in transit to East and Gulf Coast ports would be drastically delayed.

 4. Use air freight for your most urgent shipments.

-5. Transfer your landed cargo via intermodal and ground freight.
+5. For rerouted West Coast shipments, transfer your landed cargo via intermodal and ground freight.

 6. Understand that options to redirect freight via Canada and Mexico may be limited.